Shaheed-e-Mohabbat Boota Singh: The end

-An uncle of Boota, who was scheming that Boota would die unmarried and the family property would go to him, becomes envious of his marriage with Zainab.
-A few years later, when India and Pakistan agree to deport women left behind in the riots, he informs the police that there is such a Muslim woman in their village.
-In Boota's absence police forcibly dump Zainab into a truck bound for a refugee camp (leaving the child behind).
+Boota's uncle had hoped that he would die unmarried, which would enable him to inherit the family property.
+However, he became jealous when Boota married Zainab.
+A few years later, when India and Pakistan agreed to deport Muslim women who had been left behind during the riots, he informed the police about Zainab, who was living in their village.
+While Boota was away, the police forcibly loaded Zainab onto a truck bound for a refugee camp, leaving her child behind.

-Zainab is sent to her parents' home in the village of Barki in Pakistan.
-Boota sells all his land and goes along with his child to Pakistan illegally.
-He is beaten by Zainab's relatives.
-Then they inform the police and Boota is brought before a judge who is quite willing to free him if his wife owns up, but under pressure from her family, she backs off.
+She was sent to her parents' home in the village of Barki in Pakistan.
+Boota sold all his land and travelled illegally to Pakistan with his child.
+He was beaten by Zainab's relatives.
+They then informed the police, who brought Boota before a judge.
+The judge was willing to release Boota if his wife admitted to the charges, but under pressure from her family, she retracted her statement.

-A disappointed and mournful Boota jumps with his daughter before an oncoming train.
-He dies, but miraculously, his daughter survives.
-Pakistani youth, overcome by this, hail him "Shaheed-E-Mohabbat Boota Singh" (lit.
-Martyr-in-Love Boota Singh) and erect a memorial and a trust in his name.
+Devastated, Boota and his daughter threw themselves in front of an oncoming train.
+Boota died, but miraculously, his daughter survived.
+Overcome by this tragedy, Pakistani youths now hail Boota as 'Shaheed-E-Mohabbat Boota Singh' ('Martyr of Love Boota Singh'), and a memorial and trust have been set up in his name.